olivere/elastic/generator/README.md

 You need Go 1.4 for this code relies on the `go generate` tool.

-Run `go generate -v && gofmt -w .` to generate and format the services.
+Run `make` to generate and format the services.